What is the TRR/inspection period?

 Separate the “nice-to-haves” from the major items—ones that if not taken care of—you cannot proceed.
 This isn’t the time to pick apart cosmetic and minor repairs that could just be part of normal wear and tear.
 Remember, this is different than purchasing a new home, and I’ll help you navigate through that.

-Ultimately if you and the seller don’t reach an agreement within the time (usually 7 days) in the contract for them to complete all agreed treatments, repairs, or replacements prior to the closing date, the contract terminates and your earnest money deposit is to be returned.
+Ultimately, if you and the seller do not reach an agreement within the time (usually 7 days) in the contract for them to complete all agreed treatments, repairs, or replacements prior to the closing date, the contract terminates and your earnest money deposit is to be returned.

 In most cases, we successfully negotiate the TRR items and proceed toward closing!